 Now is an exciting time for you to take out a mortgage and buy a home due to the 10 year treasury yield.
 This yield rate is a broad economic indicator that has numerous implications for people with mortgages.
+Let’s take a look at what a 10-year treasury bond is and how taking advantage of 10-year treasury and mortgage rates benefit you in your home purchase journey.

 What is a 10 year treasury bond?